 Key Differences

-There are many differences between these insects.
+There are many differences between beetle and cockroach.
 A significant difference between them is the size of the antenna.
 Cockroaches have large antennae, while organ present on the beetle’s back in smaller than it.
 Likewise, the difference in the size of the legs makes it easy to identify them.
 Other than these, there are also more differences.
 It will be easy to recognize the bugs if you have enough knowledge about them.
 Following are the five significant differences between these insects.

 Body Shape